ntibbles/equa11y/README.md

 - **Display Heading Levels** - Outlines and labels all headings on the page.
 - **Reveal Viewport Tag** - Displays the viewport tag.
 - **Zoom Text 200%** - Zooms text-only on the page by 200%.
+- **Display Target Size** - Displays the current target size of an interactive element.
+- **Display Screen Reader Text** - Displays the hidden text that a screen reader would announce.
+It takes into consideration the precedence of aria-label, aria-labelledby, and aria-describedby.
+- **Highlight Exclusive Text** - Scans the page for exclusive words (e.g - "See", "View", etc) and highlights them.
+You can also modify the list in the **NEW** "settings" page.
+- **Reveal Lang Attribute** - Displays the lang attribute for the pagae and any in-page elements.

 ### Core Utility Limitations
 - **Zoom Text 200%** detects and inserts a new stylesheet that doubles the current font size.
 If the page contains elements with styles including !important, the text will not zoom.